Should publishing neonazi material be tolerated among anarchists?

 Let’s be clear that Little Black Cart’s defense of their publication of Atassa in terms of whether “calls to action” are present in the print version of Atassa is as absolutely and transparently ridiculous a defense as could be imagined.

-Whether a while nationalist journal makes “calls to action” is completely irrelevant.
+Whether a white nationalist journal makes “calls to action” is completely irrelevant.
 A neonazi text that speaks in airy abstract terms and avoids making a direct call to exterminate is in no real sense different than a neonazi text that lets slip such calls.
 This distinction is purely a legal artifice and one that should be largely irrelevant to anarchists.
 We all know this game intimately because we’ve played it continually over the last few decades when struggling with the liberal legal regime.
 The ELF had cells and the press office, legally distinct entities, but functioning as a single whole.
 Such positioning may save someone from prison but no anarchist actually buys that they’re ultimately distinct, they are but different organs within the same movement or project.

 What’s intolerable about white nationalism isn’t merely its specific acts of violence, it’s the fucking white nationalism itself.
 Similarly what is intolerable about ITS isn’t merely their violent acts but their fucking values and goals.
 The violent acts are merely proof that they are actually serious about their vile ideology — even if they have not as of yet figured out how to for example sabotage nuclear plants and kill at a larger scale.